uzh/katts/submission_environment/storm/README.markdown

 Storm is a distributed realtime computation system.
 Similar to how Hadoop provides a set of general primitives for doing batch processing, Storm provides a set of general primitives for doing realtime computation.
-Storm is simple, can be used with any programming language, and is a lot of fun to use!
+Storm is simple, can be used with any programming language, [is used by many companies](https://github.com/nathanmarz/storm/wiki/Powered-By), and is a lot of fun to use!

 The [Rationale page](https://github.com/nathanmarz/storm/wiki/Rationale) on the wiki explains what Storm is and why it was built.
-The [video](http://www.infoq.com/presentations/Storm) and [slides](http://www.slideshare.net/nathanmarz/storm-distributed-and-faulttolerant-realtime-computation) of Storm's launch presentation are also good introductions to the project.
+[This presentation](http://vimeo.com/40972420) is also a good introduction to the project.

+Storm has a website at [storm-project.net](http://storm-project.net).
 Follow [@stormprocessor](https://twitter.com/stormprocessor) on Twitter for updates on the project.

 ## Documentation